 Building large-scale applications is not an easy job.
 A big part of the blame for that problem is taken by the major complexities involved in managing and orchestrating the usually large and distributed development teams required for this type of projects.

-For such cases, the design of the development technology to be used becames a critical factor in either facilitating or hurting the developers collaboration dynamics.
-And this can be the difference between the success or failure on accomplishing the final objectives of the project.
+For such cases, the design of the development technology to be used becomes a critical factor in either facilitating or hurting the developers’ collaboration dynamics.
+And this can be the difference between success or failure in accomplishing the final objectives of the project.

-At Ingenious we have helped many companies like Menti and My Fertility to avoid those pitfalls and build large scale web applications by using the full power of ember and the ember-cli ecosystem to streamline those large teams ability to remain in sync and move at a steady pace towards their goals.
+At Ingenious we have helped many companies like Menti and My Fertility to avoid those pitfalls and build large-scale web applications by using the full power of ember and the ember-cli ecosystem to streamline the ability of those large teams to remain in sync and move at a steady pace towards their goals.

-Ember delivers just that, an out of the box framework that needs zero configuration and can deliver production ready apps from day one, guiding the team thru a clear path for everyone.
+Ember delivers just that, an out-of-the-box framework that needs zero configuration and can deliver production ready apps from day one, guiding the team through a clear path for everyone.

 One of our stories.

-This was critical because our client could not afford to jump on the next shiny technology every six months, but at the same time, they needed to quickly match up the innovations these technologies could provide.
-Ember makes those two promises real.
+This was critical because our client could not afford to jump on the next shiny technology bandwagon every six months, but at the same time, they needed to quickly match up the innovations these technologies could provide.
+Ember made it possible to deliver on both promises.